amzg-steve/filestore-security-v3/README.md

 Secured File upload and retrieval Spring Boot Rest based Service
 =====================

-A file system based archive with REST interface.
+A file system based archive with REST interfaces.
 An angularJS based web client is also included to test the service.

 The available Restful APIs as follows: